 My Observations

-I’ve used all three of the grinders in this section, and I think they’re all a much of a muchness to be honest, especially where particle uniformity is concerned, and none of them are brilliant in this regard, you do get rather most fines, and larger chunks of ground coffee (boulders) as I’d expect from such a cheap coffee mill with these dull burrs.
+I’ve used all three of the grinders in this section, and I think they’re all a much of a muchness to be honest, particularly where particle uniformity is concerned, and none of them are brilliant in this regard, you do get rather most fines, and larger chunks of ground coffee (boulders) as I’d expect from such a cheap coffee mill with these dull burrs.

 Check Price – Amazon UKCheck Price – Currys